Building with earth and materials dates back centuries, but an earthbag house engineered by PSE Consulting Engineers

 Credit for developing contemporary earthbag construction goes to Architect Nadel Khalil and Illiona Ourram of the California Earth Art and Architectural Institute known as Cal-Earth.
 Their students have taken the earthbag buildings throughout the United States.

-As a recognized structural engineering service provider, and a leader in green home design, PSE recognizes the need for incorporating more environmentally sound building practices.
+As a recognized structural engineering service provider, and a leader in green home design, Precision Structural Engineering recognizes the need for incorporating more environmentally sound building practices.
 PSE is licensed in many different States, and remains dedicated to working with local agencies to merge code enforcement with sustainable building practices.
-Contact us or read below to learn more about our earthbag building design here.
+Contact us or read below to learn more about our earthbag building design.

 Simplicity of Earthbag Constructions